reinhardt021/circadian-js/README.md

 How to run this locally for testing and development

 ```
-# SETUP DATABASE
+// SETUP DATABASE
-## create database
 $ psql

 > \du # to list the users
-# if need to create specific user then do that
+// if need to create specific user then do that
 > CREATE ROLE <DB_USER> WITH createdb login password '<DB_PASSWORD>'
-# log out and log back in as new user before creating database
+// log out and log back in as new user before creating database

 > \l # to list the databases
+// create database
 > CREATE DATABASE <DB_NAME>;
 > \l

-#// install dependencies
+// install dependencies
 $ npm install

+// run migrations
+$ npx sequelize-cli db:migrate

-#// run the server
+// run the server
 $ npm run start

 #// go to app in browser